ebpf-networking/bash-cni/README.md

 $ kubectl get nodes
 ```

-The status of each node will be shown as "NotReady" at this point.
+The status of each node will be shown as `NotReady` at this point.
 It is because there is no CNI plugin
 installed yet.

 ## Install the bash-cni plugin

-You can pull the "cericwu/bashcni" image first.
-Or you could build your own image using the Dockerfile with the "docker build -t <your_image_name> ." command.
-Here we use the "cericwu/bashcni" image.
+You can pull the `cericwu/bashcni` image first.
+Or you could build your own image using the `docker build -t <your_image_name> .` command.
+Here we use the `cericwu/bashcni` image.

 ```
 $ docker login